& updates Standby

 no. 3 manufactured

-The chassis corresponds to a second series and to one of the latest Lancia Aprilia produced, the number 12000 compared to the 12125 which results to be the last.
+This car spent most of its life in Uruguay.
+The chassis corresponds to a second series and to one of the latest Lancia Aprilia produced in bare chassis version (mod.
+439) for coachbuilders, the number 12000 compared to the 12252 which results to be the last (10001 being the first).
+It is one of the three Bertone built of this type with Lancia brand, probably the only one surviving.